What are the Most Common Types of Stainless Steel?

 February 12, 2020 | Sheet Metal Fabrication, Stainless Steel Baskets, American Manufacturing

-a stainless steel wire mesh basket made for a custom application.
-The stainless steel alloy used in the basket helps to prevent corrosion.There are countless variations of stainless steel that you could potentially use for a custom wire basket or tray.
-Each formulation of stainless steel alloy has its own unique properties for tensile strength, melting point, oxidation resistance, and corrosion resistance.
+There are countless variations of stainless steel (SS) that you could potentially use for a custom wire tray or basket.
+Each stainless steel alloy formulation possesses its own unique properties for melting point, tensile strength, and corrosion or oxidation resistance.

-The Five Main Categories of Stainless Steel
+Five Primary Stainless Steel Categories

-While there are thousands of different alloys of stainless steel, they can all be divided into three broad categories:
+While there are thousands of different alloys of stainless steel, they can all be divided into broad categories:

-There are numerous grades of stainless steel within each category—here are the breakdowns of the most common varieties of each:
+There are numerous grades of stainless steel within each category — here are the breakdowns of the most common varieties of each.

 Common Types of Austenitic Stainless Steels